 The the number one mistake I see when it comes to email signatures is when it comes with a slew of little images attached.
 I’m not talking about sharing files here, but rather images that are a part of their email signature.
 Have you ever seen your email signature images come back to you as attachments on a email reply from a contact?
 If you include an image like your logo or social media icons in your email signature it must be loaded via an external source.
 If you simply insert your logo straight from your local computer into your signature, it will always come through as an attachment.
 Instead you can host your images, for example on your website.

-To do this, is a little more advanced but the end result makes you look totally professional.
+This process is a little more advanced but the end result makes you look totally professional and legit.
 First, you’ll next a text editing program, one that allows you to save files as .html such as Notepad or Text Edit.
 You’ll need a little bit of code to get your email signature to display.
 Paste the code below into your text editing program.

 <img src="PASTE YOUR IMAGE LINK HERE" nosend="1" border="0"/>